PandaWhisperer/meteor-yelp-clone/README.md

 ## Building a Google Maps Component

-So, over at Fullstack React, they are using a pre-built React component, so I'm sure it won't be considered cheating if we do the same.
+So, over at Fullstack React, [they are using a pre-built React component][react-google-maps], so I'm sure it won't be considered cheating if we do the same.
 We'll use the [`dburles:google-maps`][meteor-google-maps] package, which can be installed by running

     meteor add dburles:google-maps